DIY head planters! That’s what I’ll be sharing with you today!

 Once I was done shaping here nose I moved onto the eyes.
 Add two balls of concrete to her eye area and smooth them out a bit.
 Don’t flatten the eye area all the way.
 You need to keep the eye shape there.

 Since I was making her eyes closed I used the sharp end of my pencil to create her lid lines.
+I also think close eyes are easier to make if your making a head planter like this.

 Next to make her lips I added concrete under her nose and smoothed out the edges a bit.